-14. RELATED PARTY TRANSACTIONS
+12. RELATED PARTY TRANSACTIONS

-The company has taken advantage of the exemption granted by paragraph 3(c) of Financial Reporting Standard No. 8 not to disclose related party transactions with ntl group companies.
+The company has taken advantage of the exemption granted by paragraph 3(c) of Financial Reporting Standard No. 8 not to disclose related party transactions with other group companies.

-15. ULTIMATE PARENT UNDERTAKING AND CONTROLLING UNDERTAKING
+13. ULTIMATE PARENT COMPANY AND CONTROLLING UNDERTAKING

 The largest group in which the results of the company are consolidated is that of which NTL Incorporated is the parent undertaking.
-The group accounts of NTL Incorporated may be obtained from the Secretary, NTL Incorporated, 110 East 59th Street, 26th Floor, New York, NY 10022, USA.
+The group accounts of NTL Incorporated, may be obtained from The Secretary, NTL Incorporated, 110 East 59th Street, 26th Floor, New York, NY 10022, USA.